- 27 November 2023

 Broadly, it’s a similar picture to the rest of the NHS: increased patient demand colliding with decreased funding.
 After all, some 1 in 4 people in the UK now suffer from a mental health problem, and some of the stigma attached to confronting those issues is starting to dissipate.

-However, thousands of RMNs continue to enter the workforce and start their Mental Health Nurse career every year and the Government is on an agenda to create 21,000 new Mental Health Nurse jobs by 2021.
+However, thousands of RMNs continue to enter the workforce and start their Mental Health Nurse career every year and the Government is on an agenda to recruit thousands more Mental Health Nurses.

 The results may well surprise you.